 At the end of the measurement session, the entire acoustic measurement system shall be re-checked by the same calibrator which was used for the calibration in the beginning.
 Without any further adjustment, the difference between the readings at the beginning and at the end shall be less than or equal to 0.5 dB.

 If this value the difference is exceeded greater than 0.5 dB, the results of the whole measurements session obtained after the previous satisfactory check shall be discarded."

+Alternative:

+1.2.
+Calibration Verification and adjustment of the entire Acoustic Measurement System for a before and after every Measurement Session

+At the beginning and at the end of every measurement session, the entire acoustic measurement system shall be checked by means of a sound calibrator that fulfils the requirements for sound calibrators of at least precision Class 1 according to IEC 60942:2003, and – if necessary – adjusted to the reference values given by the calibrator.

+At the end of every measurement session, the entire acoustic measurement system shall be re-checked by the same calibrator which has been used for the calibration in the beginning.
+Without any further adjustment, the difference between the readings at the beginning and at the end of two consecutive checks shall be less than or equal to 0.5 dB(A).

+If this value the difference is greater than 0.5 dB(A) is exceeded, the results of the whole measurements session obtained after the previous satisfactory check shall be discarded.

 1.3.
 Compliance with requirements